Centre to keep vigil to ensure GST benefits passed fully to consumers: Goyal | Politics

 Replying to a question, the minister insisted that the Union government's decisions are not guided by elections and recalled an incident of Prime Minister Narendra Modi pulling him up for suggesting that an investment project in a poll-bound state, which Goyal was to announce, will benefit the BJP.

-Politically crucial state of Bihar is headed for assembly polls in a few weeks.
+The politically crucial state of Bihar is due for assembly polls in a few weeks.

-He said every product under the Modi government has less tax than it was during the Congress-led UPA government when consumers and industry were burdened with a bevy of complex tax regime and corruption allegedly flourished.
+He said every product under the Modi government has less tax than it did during the Congress-led UPA government, when consumers and industry were burdened with a bevy of complex tax regimes and corruption allegedly flourished.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)